 The rebound phase is a tricky thing to handle, for everyone involved.

-For some people they can just be a bit of fun and the boost to their self-esteem that they need to get over a breakup (with the person they’re rebounding with being fully aware of and okay with that).
+For some people they can just be a bit of fun and the boost to their self-esteem that they need to get over a breakup (with the other person being fully aware of and okay with that).

-In other circumstances, both the rebounder and the reboundee can end up getting hurt.
+In other circumstances, both parties can end up getting hurt.

 There are mixed messages regarding rebound relationships.

 On the one hand, we’re told that they’ll never work and that they’re a terrible idea.

 On the other, we’re given the impression that they’re pretty much essential for getting over a broken heart.

 If you suspect you might be in one, or if you ever find yourself in one in the future, the advice that follows will enable you to handle the situation, ensuring that nobody gets hurt.